alarmfox/alarmfox.github.io/content/tech-research-stuff/discovering-python-gdb.md

     )
 ```

-A more complicated check if for the `struct TSMInfo`.
+A more complicated check will happen for the `struct TSMInfo`.
 The TSM will write its state into an address
 provided by the Host.
 With "my API", this can be easily done as follows:

 ```py